STEVEN EHRLICH, FAIA RIBA (1946-)

 1997 - The Richards and Ebert House, Telluride CO.
 Status unknown.

-1998 - The Benenson House, aka Canyon Residence, 605 Hightree Road, Santa Monica CA. Commissioned 1989.
-7400sf.
-Built by CER Development; structural engineer, Bruce and Parker Resnick; landscape design, Jay Griffith; interiors, Phillippa Seth-Smith.
+1998 - The Bruce W. (Bill) and Laurie M. Benenson House, aka Canyon Residence, 605 Hightree Road, Santa Monica CA. 7400sf.
+Built by E. Cohen Construction Company; structural engineer, Bruce and Parker Resnick; landscape design, Jay Griffith; interiors, Phillippa Seth-Smith.
 Featured in GA Houses 39; 100 of the World's Best Houses, Volume 1.
+Bill Beneson made two award-winning documentaries, The Marginal Way and Diamond Rivers.
+Sold in 2017 to Hightree Vestal Trust.
+Top two photos by Michael Locke.

-1998 - The Barry Munitz Renovation, 507 Euclid Street, Santa Monica CA. Original house built in 1986.
-Status unknown.
+1998 - The Barry and Anne Munitz Renovation, 507 Euclid Street, Santa Monica CA. Original house built in 1986.
+Photo by Michael Locke.

-1998 - The Jan and Eddie Woods Residence, Santa Monica CA. Built by CER Development.
+1998 - The Edward A. and Jan B. Woods Residence, 425 Upper Mesa Road, Santa Monica CA. Built by Eitan Cohen, CER Development.
+The architect designed a 3-story addition to an existing single-family residence.
 Interiors by Jan Woods.
 Featured in GA Houses 57.
-Status unknown.
+Bottom 2 photos by Michael Locke.

-2001 - The Miriam Wosk Renovation, 436 Adelaide Drive, Santa Monica.
-Original 1926 Mediterranean house turned into a home and artist work space.
+2001 - The Miriam Wosk Renovation, 436 Adelaide Drive, Santa Monica CA. Original 1926 Mediterranean house turned into a home and artist work space.
 The renovation added a hangar-like artists studio.
 Sold in 2014 to DHMC Inc. Sold in 2015 to AMl Investment VIII, David Holmes.

 2002 - The Koffler House, Pacific Palisades CA. Status unknown.